-Because of the COVID-19 pandemic, leading to health and safety concerns resulting in substantial operational impediments, and the proclamations of states of emergency by federal, state, and local officials, it was determined that the conditions described in section 68115(a) of the Government Code were met with regard to the Superior Court of California, County of Kings (Court) as of March 18, 2020; April 14, 2020; June 15, 2020; July 14, 2020; August 17, 2020; September 16, 2020; October 21, 2020; and November 19, 2020.
-Based on those determinations, and pursuant to the Court's requests, eight prior emergency orders issued, authorizing the Court to implement certain relief under Government Code section 68115.
-Upon the renewed request of Presiding Judge Robert Shane Burns, it is determined that the conditions described in Government Code section 68115(a) continue to exist (Gov. Code, § 68115(c)), and it is ordered that the Court is authorized to do the following:
+Because of the COVID-19 pandemic, leading to health and safety concerns resulting in substantial operational impediments, and the proclamations of states of emergency by federal, state, and local officials, it was determined on ten prior occasions that the conditions described in Government Code section 68115 were met with regard to the Superior Court of California, County of Kings (Court).
+Based on those determinations, and pursuant to the Court's requests, corresponding emergency orders issued authorizing the Court to implement certain relief under Government Code section 68115.
+Upon the renewed request of Presiding Judge Robert Shane Burns, it now is determined that the conditions described in Government Code section 68115(a) continue to exist (Gov. Code, § 68115(c)), and it is ordered that the Court is authorized to do the following:

-- Extend the time periods provided in sections 583.310 and 583.320 of the Code of Civil Procedure to bring an action to trial by not more than 30 days, applicable only to cases in which the deadline otherwise would expire from December 23, 2020, to January 22, 2021, inclusive (Gov. Code, § 68115(a)(6)); and - Extend the time period provided in section 1382 of the Penal Code (section 1382) for the holding of a criminal trial by not more than 30 days, applicable only to cases in which the original or previously extended statutory deadline otherwise would expire from

-December 23, 2020, to January 22, 2021, inclusive.
-(Gov. Code, § 68115(a)(10); Executive Order N-38-20 (03-27-20).)\
+- Extend the time periods provided in sections 583.310 and 583.320 of the Code of Civil Procedure to bring an action to trial by not more than 30 days, applicable only to cases in which the deadline otherwise would expire from February 22, 2021, to March 24, 2021, inclusive (Gov. Code, § 68115(a)(6)); and - Extend the time period provided in section 1382 of the Penal Code (section 1382) for the holding of a criminal trial by not more than 30 days, applicable only to cases in which the original or previously extended statutory deadline otherwise would expire from February 22, 2021, to March 24, 2021, inclusive (Gov. Code, § 68115(a)(10)).\

-Date: December 17, 2020
+Date: February 18, 2021